him4lik/music_player/README.md

 ## Music Player
 Django based music player using database as source of songs
 ## Features
-This project has functionality of Playing/Searching Songs, Playing/Creating/Deleting Playlists, Adding Songs to Playlists and Liking Songs
+This project has functionality of Play/Search songs, Play/Create/Delete playlists, add songs to playlists and like songs.
+Main objective of this project is to understand APIs flow and custom auth in Django.
 ## Requirements
 Postgres or any other database running, be it locally or on cloud.